“Your blood sugar is high and you need to change your lifestyle drastically.” These are the dreadful words many people hear from their doctors.

 If you are accustomed to eating four slices of bread for breakfast, then try two slices but with more protein and fibre in the middle.

 For lunch, try less rice or pasta with more peas, meats, and vegetables on your plate.
-By adding more legumes, protein and vegetables to your meals that have less carbohydrates, you can feel full while keeping your blood sugar right where it should be.
+By adding more legumes, protein, and vegetables to your meals that have fewer carbohydrates, you can feel full while keeping your blood sugar right where it should be.
+You might also consider a glutathione supplement to support overall health and enhance the benefits of a balanced diet.

 Related articles: